 To restore InnoDB tables to their original state, you must also have the corresponding .frm files along with the backup data.
 Otherwise, the table definitions could be missing or outdated, if someone has run ALTER TABLE or DROP TABLE statements since the backup.
-The mysqlbackup command automatically copies the .frm files back and forth during backup and restore operations.
+By default, the mysqlbackup command automatically copies the .frm files during a backup operation and restores the files during a restore operation.